Top 4 Bitcoin Wallets in New Zealand

 Looking to buy a Trezor wallet?
 Click here to shop the Trezor collection.

-Ledger: Best Bitcoin hardware wallet for value
+2. Ledger: Bitcoin hardware wallet for value

 Another excellent option for crypto hardware wallets is Ledger.
 They’ve been at the forefront of crypto storage, with their Ledger Nano S being the first crypto hardware wallet ever made.